- Download Infant Registration Form

 To enroll, the following forms will be collected before a child’s first day:

-- Contract with registration fee & first week of child care
+- Registration fee & first week of child care tuition

 - Health Care Summary (Required Within 30 Days of Enrollment)